 Salary employees are distinct from hourly workers.
 They are typically eligible for overtime pay when they exceed the usual number of hours in a work week, which is often set at 40 hours by FLSA.

-Overtime pay is generally set at one and a half times the employee’s Regular hour rate.
-This rule gives the surety that every employee working as an hourly worker is fairly compensated for the additional time they are investing in their work.
+Overtime pay is generally set at one and a half times the employee’s regular hourly rate.
+This rule ensures that every employee working as an hourly worker is fairly compensated for the additional time they are investing in their work.

 3.3.
 Contract Worker and Their Overtime Compensation